 👉 RELATED: The Top 4 Back Roller Wheels

-The Cat stretch is another popular yoga and pilates back pain relief exercise to practice daily.
+The Cat cow (also known as the cat camel stretch) stretch is another popular yoga and pilates back pain relief exercise to practice daily.
 It decompresses your spine while strengthening your core muscles at the same time.

 And the best news?
 You’ll almost certainly get a good back crack while you’re at it.